sabram/maven-archetype-quickweb/README.md

             org.apache.maven.archetype.exception.InvalidPackaging:
             Unable to add module to the current project as it is not of packaging type 'pom'
 ```
 Then check the directory you are running the mvn archetype:generate command from.
-It cannot have a pom.xml file in it already.
+It cannot contain a pom.xml.